krisztianodor/api/content/references/images.md

 | micro | 35 x 35 | Thumb, Center gravity  |
 | 720p | 1280 x 720 | Fit, Center gravity  |
 | 1080p | 1920 x 1080 | Fit, Center gravity  |

-{{% notice info %}}
-Images that are removed or replaced from IGDB.com exist for 30 days before they are removed.
-Keep that in mind when caching.
-{{% /notice %}}